 - Once a healthy seed has germinated, it will have a white tail extruding from its shell.
 This tells you that it is time to plant the seed.
 The tail should be about 1 cm long, or twice as long as the seed.
 The seeds will all germinate at different speeds, so make an effort to plant each as soon as it is ready.

 - Go to your local garden center (or supermarket) and buy fine soil. put the soil into the garden, or into small pots.
 Saturate the soil with water and pre-drill a hole for each seed.
 The depth should equal twice the length of the seed (1 cm), so that the seed is covered, but doesn’t have far to go to reach the surface.

 - Once your seeds have sprouted white tails, place them into the pre-drilled holes with the tail facing down (the tail is a root tip).
 Remember to keep the seed as wet as possible while handling and planting it, but do not drown the seed in soggy soil–healthy seeds need oxygen

-- To increase the number of female plants, add nitrogen to the soil, make sure the seedling is getting blue light (sunlight), and keep the seedling near a bunch of bananas, which release ethylene gas, the female plant hormone, increasing female tendencies.
+- To increase the number of female plants, add nitrogen to the soil, and make sure the seedling is getting blue light.
+You can also keep the seedling near a bunch of bananas, which release ethylene gas, the female plant hormone, increasing female tendencies.

 This is the quick and easy way to get started with growing cannabis.
 Now that you have planted your seeds, you have to care for them as they grow up.
 In the next article, I show you how to do this effectively in your closet.